Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 Many first-time tourists to Ireland ask about security and to be honest, you can literally drive across the border and cross by bus or train without encountering a checkpoint.

-Just hop on the Enterprise train from Connolly station in Dublin, as documented by Mark Smith from The Man in Sixty-One.
+Just hop on the Enterprise train from Connolly Station in Dublin, as documented by Mark Smith from The Man in Sixty-One.

 The train is run by Iarnrod Eireann (Irish Rail) and the Northern Ireland transportation company, Translink.